ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :end-before: # docs-end: on_time_step
    :dedent: 4

-This method takes in an :class:`~vivarium.framework.event.Event` argument provided by the simulation.
+This method takes in an :class:`~ <vivarium.framework.event.manager.Event>` argument provided by the simulation.
 This is very similar to the ``SimulantData`` argument provided to initializer methods.
 It carries around some information about what's happening in the event.